corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/same-provider-key-rotation/same-provider-key-rotation.md

 1. Confirm that all [prerequisites](#prerequisites) are met.
 2. Shut down all nodes and notaries gracefully.
 3. Take a backup of the directories, databases, keystores, and HSM keys for every node, including the notary.
 4. Edit `node.conf` for the notary to assign new aliases for the new keys.
 A notary does not need `previousIdentityKeyAliases`, because its old key is not used for signing after rotation.
-If the notary has a single identity, meaning `notary.serviceLegalName` is not present, reconfigure it to use two identities by assigning a new value to `myLegalName` and copying the old value of `myLegalName` to `notary.serviceLegalName`.
+A notary has a single identity when `notary.serviceLegalName` is not present.
+In that case, reconfigure it to use two identities.
+Assign a new value to `myLegalName`, and copy the old value of `myLegalName` to `notary.serviceLegalName`.
 Keep `notary.serviceLegalName` and `myLegalName` unchanged otherwise.

    ```hocon
    enterpriseConfiguration = {